MechatronicSystems-Group/Integrated-Embedded-Systems/practicals/practical_7/prac-7-servomotor.md

 > - You have not and shall not allow others to plagiarise your work.
 > - You have not used an AI language model to generate the code submitted.

+{:.important}
-Before your demonstration, upload your code and answers to Gradescope.
-Your answers should be contained within a single PDF file added to your GitHub repository.
+> Before your demonstration, upload your code and answers to Gradescope.
+Your answers to the **six** questions above should be contained within a single PDF file added to the route directory of your GitHub repository.

 ### Submitting to Gradescope